 OMB also objected to including tax-related paperwork in an estimate of total regulatory costs.
 The tax code and its complexities-not the derivative IRS rules-are what make tax preparation complicated, difficult, and time-consuming.
 Tax reform, not regulatory reform, is the cure for tax-related paperwork, and citing such burdens as a reason for regulatory reform, "especially when the tax numbers are so large relative to social and economic regulatory costs, just confuses the issue."
-"GWB'S "guesst of total regulatory reform, not regulatory reform, especially when the tax numbers are so large relative to burdens."
+"GMB'S "guesst "guesst paperwork" of total regulatory reform, the cure for tax-related paperwork, and citing such burdens are so large relative to social and economic regulatory costs, just confuses the issue."